mufan-li/mufan-li.github.io/_pages/lyapunov_escape.md

 ### Implications

+Let us start by emphasizing this result **does not** imply the KLS conjecture.
+Indeed, the conditions of the conjecture does not require $$F$$ to have a unique minimum.
+Hence $$F$$ needs not to be strongly convex around the minimum.
+This is a key requirement of the proof technique.

-While this result does not imply the KLS conjecture itself, it does implies that the KLS conjecture can be extended beyond convex functions.
+It does, however, imply that the KLS conjecture can be extended beyond convex functions.
 More precisely, if a potential $$F$$ satisfies a dimension and temperature free Poincar&eacute; inequality,